joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_sacrifice/prologue.md

 (2) Whether sacrifice should be offered to God alone?
 (3) Whether the offering of a sacrifice is a special act of virtue?
 (4) Whether all are bound to offer sacrifice?

+* Whether Offering A Sacrifice To God Is Of The Law Of Nature?
+* Whether Sacrifice Should Be Offered To God Alone?
+* Whether The Offering Of Sacrifice Is A Special Act Of Virtue?
+* Whether All Are Bound To Offer Sacrifices?